-Chemical properties of the species in the reaction mechanism are needed at many locations in the model, e.g., molar mass (M), Henry's law constants (H), accommodation coefficients (α) , acidity constants (K_A) , and ion charge number (z).
+Chemical properties of the species in the reaction mechanism are needed at many locations in the model, e.g., molar masses (M), Henry's law constants (H), accommodation coefficients (α), acidity constants (K_A), and ion charge numbers (z).
 These values have so far been stored at different locations in the code (gas.tex, messy_cmn_gasaq.f90, and elsewhere).
-Because maintaining data that are spread over several source files is tedious and error-prone, the new CHEMPROP database has been created, which

-15 data that are spread over several source files is tedious and error-prone, the new CHEMPROP database has been created, which stores all values centrally in the ASCII table messy_main_tracer_chemprop.tbl.
+Because maintaining data that are spread over several source files is tedious and error-prone, the new CHEMPROP database has been created, which stores all values centrally in the ASCII table messy_main_tracer_chemprop.tbl.
 MECCA (and other submodels) can access these chemical property data via MESSy tracer containers, as described by Jöckel et al. (2008).